-- P-C District Findings - Property has been vacant for over 20 years (previously occupied by Rawhide Theme Park) - Pedestrian connectivity to surrounding development - An additional vehicular connection to N. 74th Street at the northeast corner of the project site has been suggested by the Transportation Dept. - Attached single-family product - Infrastructure to be upgraded by developer as needed to accommodate the proposed residential density. - Public comment received.
+- P-C District Findings - Property has been vacant for over 20 years (previously occupied by Rawhide Theme Park) - Pedestrian connectivity to surrounding development - Attached single-family product - Infrastructure to be upgraded by developer as needed to accommodate the proposed residential density. - Public comment received. - Planning Commission heard this case on October 9, 2024 and recommended approval with a 7-0 vote.